open/close all folders

 - Arrangement in Grey and Black No.1.
 Or as it's almost universally known, Whistler's Mother.

 - This happened early on with Superman.
 Action Comics was at first supposed to feature a variety of characters but Superman quickly took off and interviewing newstand owners revealed that kids were asking, not for Action Comics, but for "that comic book with Superman in it."
-Eventually, the title shifted to some variation of "Action Comics starring Superman" or "Superman in Action Comics."
-(Has shifted back and forth over the decades.)
+Eventually, the title shifted to some variation of "Action Comics starring Superman" or "Superman in Action Comics " (this has shifted back and forth over the decades).
 Of course, he has additional titles in his own name.